 New agenda items

-PwC, the University’s internal auditors, carried out a desktop audit to consider the University’s compliance with the Committee of University Chairs HE Senior Staff Remuneration Code, and the related Office for Students Accounts Direction.
-The auditors had found remuneration governance to be of a high standard and the report was positive and that the small number of recommendations were being implemented, albeit to a revised timescale given the impact of COVID-19 on the HR team.
+PWC, the University’s internal auditors, had completed their audit of the University’s compliance with the Committee of University Chairs HE Senior Staff Remuneration Code, and the related Office for Students Accounts Direction.
+The Committee noted that the report was positive and that the small number of recommendations were being implemented, albeit to a revised timescale given the impact of COVID-19 on the HR team.

 Senior post holders pay framework